chadwickcasp/depth_map/README.md

 depth_map
 =========

-A program simulating depth percetion on a computer
+A program simulating depth perception on a computer

 ###### Programs I worked on: